Item Wording/File (Questionnaire Files)

 Click Details for a more flexible editing space.

-A very simple solution for more elaborate or formatted instructions is to simply insert them in a html, word or word perfect document and present that as its own item.
+A very simple solution for more elaborate or formatted instructions is to simply insert them in a HTML, word or word perfect document and present that as its own item.

 Advanced Hints – as Question Wording

 If you want more formatting control over question wording you can insert HTML anywhere on any question item by specifying an HTML file or URL in the BackGround field for the item.
 This way you can create whatever you like and present it in place of (or in addition to) the usual instruction text.
 Note that you must specify the area in the which the HTML should appear or it may hide other parts of the question item.
-See BackGround for details on how to do this.

 You can insert the value of a subject's prior response to any fill-in-the blank or scale response item by typing the appropriate variable name surrounded by < > within any question wording text.
-For example, if you had previously asked subjects about their race using a fill-in-the-blank question or a scale response and you had called this variable race, then you could insert the subjects response in a subsequent question wording like this: What percentage of your friends are <race>?
-For scale responses, the text label of the selected response is used.
+For example, if you had previously asked participants about their race using a fill-in-the-blank question or a scale response with the item name race, then you could insert the participants' response in a subsequent question wording by typing something like:

 Apply parameters to question wording

 Please answer the following questions.
-When you're done, feel proud you did a good thing. param(t200,l100,w200,h100)
+When you're done, feel proud you did a good thing. param(t200,l100,w200,h100).

 You can also add an "a" parameter to set the alignment of the text.
 By default it will be left aligned.
 For right alignment, add "a1".
-For center alignment, add "a2". e.g., "The quick brown fox jumped off the roof. param(a1)" will be right aligned.
-"The quick brown fox jumped off the roof. param(a2,t.5)" will center the sentence horizontally on the screen and the top of the text will be located 50% of the way down the screen.
+For center alignment, add "a2".
+For example, typing